tushar-nb/android_app/README.md

 - learnt about nullable and non-nullable variables and conditions in kotlin
 - adding interactive buttons and UI state
 - classes and objects in kotlin

+- kotlin lambda functions
+- practiced code on classes and objects and lambda functions and repeat()